MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/dpm-release-notes.md

 **Description**: If the volume's data sources are being backed up (actively or inactively), when the [Remove-DPMDiskStorage](/powershell/systemcenter/systemcenter2016/dataprotectionmanager/vlatest/Remove-DPMDiskStorage) cmdlet is used to remove volumes from DPM, the data sources can be removed too.

-**Workaround**: Before using the cmdlet to remove the volumes, make sure the volume's data sources aren't in use (actively or inactively).
+**Workaround**: Before using the cmdlet to remove the volumes, ensure that the volume's data sources aren't in use (actively or inactively).

 ### DPM 2016 on Windows Server 2016 hangs